bplmaps/lmec-main-site/content/collections/digital-collections.md

 ### Other digital discovery tools

 * **Atlascope.** The [Atlascope project](/projects/digital-projects/#atlascope) involves the digital transformation of over a hundred fire insurance and real estate atlases of Boston and its inner suburbs, showing detail down to the parcel and building level for a period from 1860–1940. <a href="https://atlascope.org" class="btn btn-outline-primary btn-xs me-2"><i class="fas fa-eye"></i> Go to the Atlascope web app</a>
 * **Digital Commonwealth.** Our Digital Collections portal is part of [Digital Commonwealth](https://www.digitalcommonwealth.org), a consortium of more than 180 cultural heritage organizations across Massachusetts.
-From the Digital Commonwealth repository, you can search Map Center collections together with maps, images, texts, sound records, and millions of other objects from other institutions. <a href="https://digitalcommonwealth.org" class="btn btn-outline-primary btn-xs me-2"><i class="fas fa-eye"></i> Go to the Digital Commonwealth portal</a>
+From the Digital Commonwealth repository, you can search Leventhal Center collections together with maps, images, texts, sound records, and millions of other objects from other institutions. <a href="https://digitalcommonwealth.org" class="btn btn-outline-primary btn-xs me-2"><i class="fas fa-eye"></i> Go to the Digital Commonwealth portal</a>
 * **Flickr.** Before the development of our Digital Collections portal, we uploaded full-resolution images to the photo-sharing site Flickr.
 You can [browser our images here](https://secure.flickr.com/photos/normanbleventhalmapcenter/).
 We are no longer actively adding new material to our Flickr collections.